taker1974/flow-forge-sdk/README.md

 </dependencies>
 ```

-See example implementation <link to example implementation of your own unique block type>
+See example implementation _link to example implementation of your own unique block type_.

 ## Licensing